How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 3. Do Together

 Why don’t long-distance relationships work?
 It is the one thing that is 100% going to help you guys out.
 It is to make sure that you guys are doing things together.
-When you’re going on skype together at the end of the day, watch the same movies together.
+Watch the same movies together when you’re going on Skype at the end of the day.
 Try to sing songs to one another, even if you’re crappy at singing.

 You can play an instrument to make you feel like that person is there with you.
 Doing all that random stuff might sound weird, but those are the things you remember at the end of the day.
 Those are the things you’re going to think about the next day.
 You would think, “Wow, that was fun.
 I felt like I was there with that person.”
 So, yes, that’s another perfect thing to do.